lcorrealopes/home/miscellanea.md

        onclick="openLightbox(this)"
        style="width: 100%; max-width: 800px; height: auto; border-radius: 12px; cursor: pointer; margin-bottom: 15px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);">

   **Duomo di Milano:** The construction of the Duomo di Milano began around 1380.
 Built almost entirely of pink-veined Candoglia marble, it took nearly six centuries to complete.
 This is the largest church in Italy (and Italy really has a lot of churches), except for the Vatican.
-In the neighborhood of the Duomo you will find a lot of quite expensive coffee shops and souvenirs.
+In the neighborhood of the Duomo you will find a lot of quite expensive coffee shops and souvenirs (you can also find the most expensive Aperol Spritz of your life in case you drink alcohol).

 </div>